MichaelB788/note-vault/College/Fall2024/Discrete-Math-CISC2210/Sets-Sequences-&-Functions.md

 $A$ unites $B$ such that $x$ is an element of $A$ or $B$.

-Unite all the elements in both sets.
+All elements in A or B

 ### Intersect $\cap$